uccser/cs-field-guide/text/chapters/en-formal-languages.md

 [Open this challenge in Rubular and try the following expressions](http://rubular.com/r/kun5ZaJqlL).

-The following regular expression will find comon NZ number plates in the sample text, but can you find a shorter version using the {n} notation?
+The following regular expression will find common New Zealand number plates in the sample text, but can you find a shorter version using the {n} notation?

 ```
 [A-Z][A-Z][A-Z]\d\d\d